Aircraft routing and crew pairing: updated algorithms at Air France: Experimental results

 \subsection{Experimental setting}

-All the numerical experiments are performed on a server with 128 Gb of RAM and 12 cores at 2.4 GHz. \texttt{CPLEX 12.1.0} is used to solve the aircraft routing compact integer program.
+All the numerical experiments are performed on a server with 128 GB of RAM and 12 cores at 2.4 GHz. \texttt{CPLEX 12.1.0} is used to solve all linear and integer programs.
 The algorithms are not parallelized.